 CHRIS’S BEACON POINT

-Here’s where you’ve got to go during your road trip along the Great Ocean Road.
-Located high in the Otways overlooking Bass Strait, you’ll want to perch yourself on the ocean-side balcony of the restaurant that calls themselves the Mecca for gourmet travellers.
-Their kitchen turns out stellar Greek-style dishes, including the confit duck leg with spiced poached quince, golden raisins and potato.
-Also try their heavenly cardamom and cinnamon crème brulée with earl grey tea sorbet and poached fruit compote.
-Hot tip: Stay for sunset, as the lights of Apollo Bay come on, illuminating the manna gums where koalas often feed.
+If you’re going on a trip to the Great Ocean Road you’ll want to make a pit-stop here.
+Located high in the Otways and overlooking Bass Strait, perch yourself on the ocean-side balcony of the restaurant.
+Their kitchen turns out stellar Southern-European and Middle-Eastern influenced dishes with a rotating seasonal menu.
+Hot tip: Stay for sunset, as the lights of Apollo Bay come on and illuminate the manna gums where koalas often feed.

 THE GEELONG BOAT HOUSE